particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 #### PWM - Gen 2

-On the Electron and E Series, this function works on pins D0, D1, D2, D3, A4, A5, WKP, RX, TX, B0, B1, B2, B3, C4, and C5 with a caveat: PWM timer peripheral is duplicated on two pins (A5/D2) and (A4/D3) for 7 total independent PWM outputs.
+On the Electron and E-Series, this function works on pins D0, D1, D2, D3, A4, A5, WKP, RX, TX, B0, B1, B2, B3, C4, and C5 with a caveat: PWM timer peripheral is duplicated on two pins (A5/D2) and (A4/D3) for 7 total independent PWM outputs.
 For example: PWM may be used on A5 while D2 is used as a GPIO, or D2 as a PWM while A5 is used as an analog input.
 However A5 and D2 cannot be used as independently controlled PWM outputs at the same time.

 ### Internal pull-up or pull-down

 Internal (MCU) pull-up and pull-down can be enabled using the `pinMode()` function and `INPUT_PULLUP` or `INPUT_PULLDOWN`.

 On the M-SoM, different GPIO pins have different pull values.
-On the E Series pull is always approximately 40K.
+On the E-Series pull is always approximately 40K.

 ### Retained memory